 Tests and diagnosis

-Memory loss and other dementia symptoms have many causes, so diagnosis can be challenging and may require several doctor visits.
-Diagnosis involves a number of tests.
+Memory loss and other dementia symptoms have many causes, so diagnosing dementia and other related conditions can be challenging and may require several appointments.

 Cognitive and neuropsychological tests